marknesh/gallery/README.md

 ```

 ##  Technology used
 I used python to create the application together with the django framework which was really helpful.

+## Troubleshooting
+If you encounter any problems please feel free to contact me using the contacts provided  below incase you encounter any bugs.

+## Support and contact details
+Contact us on : 07213445
+Email us on: neshgallery@gmail.com

+## Contributors
+[marknesh]